 color=red to find the specific devices.

-Once the device is added and successfully connected to Losant, there are several useful pieces of information available on the device page.
+Once the device is added, there are several useful pieces of information available in the right column on the device page.

-The current connection status of your device is always available within the Connection Log panel.
-For peripheral type devices, the connection status of the gateway device it is configured to use is displayed.
+The current connection status of your device is available in the Connection Log panel.
+For peripheral-type devices, the connection status of the gateway device that it is configured to use is displayed.

 For Standalone and Gateway type devices, you can also view a log of recent device connection events in the